Skip to content

 2. For read operations with --address: queries TronGrid directly

-3. For write/read without --address: connects to the serve daemon via IPC (auto-spawns one if none is running); the daemon talks to the TronLink browser extension
+3. For write/read without --address: connects to the TronLink browser extension for wallet info

 4. Builds unsigned transaction using local TronWeb transactionBuilder